Dr. Michelle Foster

 Alex is a Cincinnati native, animal lover and works at Norwood Hardware.
 Mary Claire is a freshman in college, and Ben is a junior at Clark Montessori High School.

-We share our home with George, a poorly behaved 8 year old Lab mix; and Samson and Delilah- two beagles of unknown ages that were found on a Florida beach several years ago; Valentine, the cat, (aka BK, Baby Kitty); and two goldfish.
+We share our home with Kona, Samson, and Delilah- two beagles of unknown ages that were found on a Florida beach several years ago; Valentine, the cat, (aka BK, Baby Kitty); and two goldfish.